luusi/MDP-Planner-Chip-Production/README.md

 Implementation of a tool to compose Industral API of the manufacturing actorsvia Markov Decision Processes.

-Results of the experiments can be found in [experimental_results](experimental_results).
+Results of the experiments can be found in [chip_experimental_results](chip_experimental_results).
 Some results referring to the computation of the composition MDP can be null as we serializa the MDP in a pickle file so we do not have to recompute it each time.

 ## How to replicate the experiments
 The experiments can be replicated either using Docker or from source code.
 We suggest to use Docker.

 #### Configuration file
 The configuration file [config.json](docs/notebooks/config.json) containing basic information needed to run the experiments.
+An example with information of the key-value pairs is given below.
 ```json
 {
     "mode": "automata",   //type of the target, accepted values are ["automata", "ltlf"]